tc39/proposal-temporal/docs/zoneddatetime.md

 Note that during the hour before and after DST ends, sorting of clock time may not match the order the events actually occurred.

 If exact timestamps are equal, then `.calendar.id` will be compared lexicographically, in order to ensure a deterministic sort order.
-If those are equal too, then `.timeZone.name` will be compared lexicographically.
+If those are equal too, then `.timeZone.id` will be compared lexicographically.

 For example: